au-research/raid-metadata/rtd/docs/source/core/relatedObjects.rst

 * https://scicrunch.org/resolver/ (RRID)
 * https://archive.org/ (*fallback for any Object that has no ID other than a webpage - a snapshot must be taken from archive.org and that link inserted into the RAiD*).

-**Note**: Controlled list shared across all Registration Agencies.
-Controlled list is a subset of DataCite Metadata Schema 4.4 Appendix 1 Table 8 'relatedIdentiferType'.
+**Note**: Controlled list is a subset of DataCite Metadata Schema 4.4 Appendix 1 Table 8 'Description of relatedIdentiferType'.

 .. _7.3-relatedObject.type: